Copy Content in User Interfaces: Tips and Practices

 Recommended reading

-Here is the collection of recommended articles for further reading in case you would like to read more about the theme.
+Here is a collection of recommended articles for further reading on the topic.

 The 5 pillars of visual hierarchy in Web design